Pinal County murder case dismissed due to lack of evidence

 - Student says Confederate flag theft sparked protests

-Husk says authorities don’t really know who killed Castro so it would be a “travesty” to try and prosecute Jimenez without restarting an investigation from scratch.
+Husk said authorities don’t really know who killed Castro so it would be a “travesty” to try and prosecute Jimenez without restarting the investigation from scratch.

+Judge Joseph Georgini dismissed the charges against Jimenez without prejudice, which means that charges can be refiled if new evidence is found.

+Eloy Police Chief Chris Vasquez said his department will keep an open mind about the case and go wherever the facts lead.